What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 • Exchange transfusions: Replace damaged red cells in severe cases.

-• Bilirubin monitoring: Ensures timely interventions prevent brain damage.
+• Bilirubin monitoring: Ensures timely interventions help prevent brain injury.

 These treatments make previously risky pregnancies far safer today.